ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 How to draw a curved path

-Drawing curved lines is not as easy as drawing simple straight line segments.
-However, it will be helpful to know how to use this feature if you want to create silhouettes and shapes, make a Clipping Mask, and so on.
+However, knowing how to use this feature will be helpful if you want to create silhouettes and shapes (geometric shapes, bowl shapes, or custom shapes), make a Clipping Mask, and so on.

 Here are the steps you need to follow to create a curve segment: